YichaoOU/HemTools/docs/content/NGS_pipelines/idr_peaks.rst

 IDR peaks are conserved binding peaks that usually can boost motif enrichment.
 Note that peaks called from individual replicate can be still useful.

 In the output, you will receive two emails.
 One is the link to the GREAT analysis (i.e., peak annotations).
 The other one is a notification of job completion.

+**10/30/2019**

+Parameters have been updated.
+Basically MACS2 callpeak uses ``-p 0.2`` cutoff to produce more peaks, then top 500K is used.
+With these changes, the number of final peaks should increase.
+We expect the number of IDR peaks (cutoff at 5%) should be around 10K to 40K.
+One can use ``--macs2_addon_parameters " -p 0.05"`` to control the number of called peaks, and these will decrease the number of final peaks.

+Current peak calling method does not apply to ATAC-seq by default.
+One can generate ATAC-seq peaks using ``--macs2_addon_parameters " --nomodel --shift -100 --extsize 200"`` option.

 Flowchart
 ^^^^^^^^^